The following terms are agreed to between you (the “client”) and JPG Legal LLC (the “law firm”).

 5. The client agrees that funds paid to JPG Legal will be deposited to the law firm’s operating account and treated as the law firm’s own funds, as allowed under New York Bar ethics rules.
 Regardless, the client is still entitled to a refund at any time before services are rendered.

 6. The client gives the law firm permission to publicly acknowledge the client’s status as a client and to use the client’s name and branding on the law firm’s website and in promotional materials, as a way of showing examples of “success stories.”
-The client gives the law firm permission to write about details of the client’s case on the law firm’s legal blog and social media, and to quote emails from the client for testimonial purposes.
+The client gives the law firm permission to write about details of the client’s case or the client’s business on the law firm’s website, legal blog, and social media, and to quote emails from the client for testimonial purposes.
 The client may revoke either of these privileges at any time.
 Regardless, the law firm will not reveal any information of the client’s that it deems to be sensitive.
+Note that many of the details provided by the client to the law firm, including name and mailing address of the individual or business entity that owns the trademark, will become part of the public record once a trademark application is filed, and these details will be available, permanently, on the USPTO trademark database.
+Note that any data you enter into the law firm’s forms or that you otherwise reveal to the law firm might be used for the law firm’s own internal analytics, or might be compiled anonymously into data reports (for example, blog posts about what percent of JPG Legal’s clients are from Australia).
+The law firm also makes use of Google Analytics and FullStory to track various data about visitors to its website.

 7. The client is paying not only for the specific trademark action requested, but also for the availability of an attorney, as well as communication with the attorney.
 Any fees held by the law firm for a period of six months will be transferred from law firm’s trust account to the law firm’s operating account as payment for services rendered (reimbursements, however, will stay in the trust account).
 Any fees or reimbursements still held by the law firm after two years from the date of payment will be considered to have been earned as an “availability fee” and will no longer be refundable after that amount of time has passed, unless long-term holding has specifically been arranged between the law firm and the client.